TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 15/Leviticus 15.32.md

 ---

-This is the law of him that hath an issue, and of him whose seed of copulation goeth from him, so that he is unclean thereby;
+This is the law of him who has a discharge, and of him who has an emission of semen, so that he is unclean thereby;